-All income is accounted for on an accruals basis, except for interest on the COIF funds which is recognised on a receipts basis.
-Rental income for flats occupied by residents who do not qualify as beneficiaries of the charity is regarded as investment income.
-Rental income from beneficiaries is stated separately in the SOFA under charitable activities.
+Rental income for flats occupied by residents who do not qualify as beneficiaries of the charity was regarded as investment income.
+From 2020 all Rental income from all occupants is stated separately in the SOFA under charitable activities.
+The impact of this reclassification income between investment income and charitable income is £75,300 (2019 £75,300) which has no impacts on the results for the year.